 The recommended dose of DARZALEX FASPRO is 1,800 mg/30,000 units (1,800 mg daratumumab and 30,000 units hyaluronidase) administered subcutaneously over approximately 3-5 minutes.
 Tables 1, 2, 3, and 4 provide the recommended dosing schedule when DARZALEX FASPRO is administered as monotherapy or as part of a combination therapy.

-Monotherapy and In Combination with Lenalidomide (DARZALEX FASPRO-Rd) or Pomalidomide (DARZALEX FASPRO-Pd) and Dexamethasone
+Monotherapy and In Combination with Lenalidomide and Dexamethasone (DARZALEX FASPRO-Rd), Pomalidomide and Dexamethasone (DARZALEX FASPRO-Pd) or Carfilzomib and Dexamethasone (DARZALEX FASPRO-Kd)

 Use the dosing schedule provided in Table 1 when DARZALEX FASPRO is administered: